 The Market Today

-My primary data source is the monthly Greater Palm Springs Realtor (GPSR) Desert Housing Report.
+The primary data source is the monthly Greater Palm Springs Realtor (GPSR) Desert Housing Report.
 This information is made available monthly to all GPSR members.

 Read the full January 2025 Desert Housing Report for yourself.
 Lots of interesting facts, observations, and conclusions.
 The market analytics are really quite good.
 My thanks to the Greater Palm Springs Realtors Association (GPSR) for pulling this data together each month.